-The one good feature of Snapchat is its impeccable feedback.
-When another user takes a screenshot of a story, the user who created the story is immediately notified.
-When someone is typing a message to a user, the potential receiver is notified with a phone notification such as “Jimmy is typing a message…” This is a very good design concept as users receive real-time, immediate feedback on these two behaviors of their Snapchat friends.
+The great feature about Snapchat, aside from its interactive filters, is its impeccable feedback.
+When a user takes a screenshot of another user’s story, the creator of the story is immediately notified.
+This ensures users that their privacy is being monitored.
+When a user is typing a message to another user, the potential receiver is immediately notified with a phone notification such as “Jimmy is typing a message…” This is a great example of real-time, immediate feedback.

 - Devise a more linear approach by eliminating North, South, East or West swiping to navigate.
 If not, create a user-friendly menu page